About Music Critic | The Home Of Music Reviews

 Each of these aggregated reviews features a portion of the original text followed by a link to let music-fans read the full review in its original context.

-Unlike some other review aggregating websites, Music-Critic only features reviews from a carefully chosen list of sites and experts, and only those which can be found online by our readers to read in their original context.
+Unlike some other review aggregating websites, Music-Critic only features review from a carefully chosen list of sites and experts, and only those which can be found online by our readers to read in their original context.
 While this means we're likely to have a shorter list of contributing sources, it also means that they are the ones we believe are the best of the best.

 Our combined scoring system works differently too.
 Scores are displayed in the popular format of stars, but also displayed out of 100 for those who like to be precise.